-Irregular expenses include any bill that is infrequent, but easy to predict.
-That means insurance bills that you pay annually or twice-annually.
-It also means things like vet bills, magazine subscriptions, haircuts and vehicle registrations.
+Irregular expenses include any bill that is infrequent but easy to predict, such as insurance bills that you pay once or twice per year.
+They could also include vet bills, certain types of subscriptions, and more.

-Take some time to think about all of your expenses over the course of a year, and make a list of every irregular expense that you can think of.
-Here’s a worksheet that you can use to jot everything down.
+Take some time to think about all of your expenses over the course of a year, and make a list of every irregular expense you can think of.

 Not sure what cost to assign to something?
-Look over last year’s bank records to determine how much you spent.
+Look over last year’s bank statements or records to determine how much you spent.

 Where to Put the Money